3.8 Provisions and contingent liabilities

 The Liquidity Coverage Ratio (LCR) is one of the key parameters closely monitored by RBI to enable a more resilient financial sector.
 The objective of the LCR is to promote an environment wherein Balance Sheet carries a strong liquidity for short-term cash flow requirements.
 To ensure strong liquidity NBFCs are required to maintain adequate pool of unencumbered high-quality liquid assets (HQLA) which can be easily converted into cash to meet their stressed liquidity needs for 30 calendar days.
 The LCR is expected to improve the ability of financial sector to absorb the shocks arising from financial and/or economic stress, thus reducing the risk of spill over from financial sector to real economy.

-The Liquidity Risk Management of the Company is managed by the Asset Liability Committee (ALCO) under the governance of Board approved Liquidity Risk Framework and Asset Liability Management policy.
-The LCR levels for the Balance Sheet date is derived by arriving the stressed expected cash inflow and outflow for the next calendar month.
+The Liquidity Risk Management of the Company is managed by its treasury team under the guidance from the Asset Liability Committee (ALCO) governed by Board approved Liquidity Risk Framework and Asset Liability Management policy.
+The LCR levels for the Balance Sheet date is derived by arriving the stressed expected cash inflow and outflow for the next 30 days.
 To compute stressed cash outflow, all expected and contracted cash outflows are considered by applying a stress of 15%.
 Similarly, inflows for the Company is arrived at by considering all expected and contracted inflows by applying a haircut of 25%.
+The LCR is computed by dividing the stock of HQLA by its total net cash outflows over 30 days stress period.

 The Company for purpose of computing outflows, has considered: (1) all the contractual debt repayments, (2) committed credit facilities contracted with the subsidiaries and customers, and (3) other expected or contracted cash outflows.
 Inflows comprise of: (1) expected receipts from all performing loans, and (2) liquid investments which are unencumbered and have not been considered as part of HQLA.